 The National Railway Museum will be the cultural heart of the new development and together they will encourage further cultural and economic growth and connect the city’s residents and visitors.

 York Central is being brought forward through a partnership of Homes England, Network Rail, the City of York Council and the National Railway Museum.
 These four partners bring together funding streams to support the delivery of infrastructure and land assembly, and are working collaboratively to support the development of York Central.
 Together they will create the masterplan for the site and manage the subsequent delivery of all development.

 A masterplan is the beginning of a process.
-It is a flexible framework, built on strong principles that will guide future development and help to safeguard quality and site heritage.
+It is a flexible framework built on strong principles which will guide future development and help to safeguard quality and site heritage.
 It is not a fixed plan for the final buildings which will be constructed, but will establish the criteria that investors and developers must satisfy if they wish to put forward plans, ensuring that any future development is right for the city.

 What the masterplan will decide is a preferred access option, the basic infrastructure and layout, public realm and how the site will link to surrounding neighbourhoods.
 It will also agree the mix of development for the site (residential/ leisure/ commercial), together with guidance on where the mix might be flexible, maximum building height and massing guidelines.